Migrations

 • Change the primary key.

-• Workaround: create a new table with the required schema and copy the data.
+The workaround for these is to create a new table with the required schema and copy the data across.

 Skipped with a warning: